UN global education envoy urges funding for conflict-affected children

 UNITED NATIONS, Feb 20 (APP):A child’s “real passport” to the future – education – should be stamped in the classroom, not at a border checkpoint, UN Special Envoy for Global Education Gordon Brown has said, while calling for new funding for conflict-affected children.

-“Ninety-nine percent of the world’s young refugees who are now becoming the invisible generation will never get a place in college or higher education, and only 20 percent will get a secondary education,” he warned at a news briefing at UN headquarters in New York.
+“Ninety-nine percent of the world’s young refugees who are now becoming the invisible generation will never get a place in college or higher education, and only 20 percent will get a secondary education,” he warned at a news briefing at UN headquarters in New York.“It’s time the world woke up to the horror of so many children devoid of hope,” Brown stated.

+Highlighting the urgency of the situation, Brown said there are perhaps 75 million children caught in conflict. “[They] are broken by the absence of hope, the soul crushing certainty that there’s nothing ahead for which to plan or prepare, not even a place in a school classroom.”

+He lamented the desolation of a “lost generation” and made an urgent appeal for new funding for more than 30 million displaced and refugee young people.

 UN global education envoy urges funding for conflict-affected children